Limit regimes of ice formation in turbulent supercooled water: The grease ice layer

 \section{The grease ice layer}

-In order for ice production to be maintained in the grease ice layer---if at all present, it is necessary that the salt released in the process is efficiently transported down the layer and dispersed in the water column.
-Due to the high viscosity of the medium ($\nu_g\simeq 0.01\ {\rm m^2/s}$), turbulent transport is negligible.
-A possible transport mechanism of heat and salinity is shear-induced diffusion \cite{leal77,metzger13} associated with random fluid motions at the scale of the ice crystals.
-If the shear is sufficiently strong, temperature and salinity in the grease ice layer will diffuse with identical diffusivity $\kappa_g\gg\kappa_{T,S}$.
+In order for ice production to be maintained in the grease ice layer---if at all present---it is necessary that the salt released in the process is efficiently transported down the layer and dispersed in the water column.
+Due to the high viscosity of the medium ($\nu_g\simeq 0.01\ {\rm m^2/s}$ \cite{martin81a}), turbulent transport is negligible.
+Wave induced random motions at the scale of the ice crystals, however, are likely to enhance transport with respect to the case of a pure fluid in analogous conditions.
+Some analytical progress is possible if we assume that this is the dominant mechanism of transport, with idendical diffusivity for and heat and salinity $\kappa_g\gg\kappa_{T,S}$.